danehans/docker-keystone/README.md

 $ vi /etc/sysconfig/iptables
 $ systemctl restart iptables.service
 ```
 If the Keystone container is being added to an existing OpenStack deployment, you must restart the existing services to obtain updated Keystone certificates.
 If you had an existing Neutron service, you will need to update the nova_admin_tenant_id in neutron.conf to reflect the new tenant-id of the services tenant.
 You will also need to update any existing Neutron networks to reflect the correct admin/tenant tenant-id.
-If you have an existing Heat deployment, you will need to remove/rename the /tmp/keystone-signing-heat/ for Heat to recreate the correct .pem files.
+If you have an existing Keystone deployment, you will need to remove/rename the /tmp/keystone-signing-keystone/ for Keystone to recreate the correct .pem files.